dojoe/Twonkie/README.md

  * [ ] Get Twinkie support upstreamed in sigrok/PulseView
  * [ ] Nicer v1.0 photos

+# Similar projects

+ * As luck would have it, [Greg Davill](https://github.com/gregdavill) started a project with the exact same goal at a very similar time, so there's now two of us :) https://github.com/gregdavill/PD-sniffer

 # Licenses

 ## Hardware (as found in the `hw` subdirectory)